chrisbra/csv.vim/README.md

 ## CSV Header lines

-By default, dynamic filtering `csv-filter` will not fold away the first line.
+By default, dynamic filtering [Dynamic filters](#dynamic-filters) will not fold away the first line.
 If you don't like that, you can define your header line using the variable b:csv_fold_headerline, e.g.